jacobras/CodeObserver/docs/introduction/installating_server.md

         restart: unless-stopped
 ```

 Now start the server with `docker-compose up -d`.
-The default account is `admin` with password `admin`.
+The default user account is `admin` with password `admin`.

 ## CLI tool